livetrails/targetjs/README.md

 ## Understanding TargetJS Syntax: Reactive Postfixes

-TargetJS defines reactive behaviors using the `$` and `$$` postfixes on target names, unifying asynchronous operations such as API calls, animations, timers, and UI transitions.
-Although this convention may seem a bit cryptic at first, it offers a compact syntax.
+All targets execute automatically in the order they are writte unless their names have a postfix or prefix.
+TargetJS defines reactive behavior using the $ and $$ postfixes, while the _ prefix marks a target as inactive so it runs only when explicitly activated imperatively by another target.
+Although this convention may seem a bit cryptic at first, it enables a compact syntax.

 **`$` Postfix (Immediate Reactivity):**